Axway/amplify-central/content/en/docs/connect_manage_environ/add_environments.md

     * **Initiate Immediate Discovery** - select to enable the Embedded agent to discover Swaggerhub Gateway resources after environment creation and Embedded agent configuration are complete.
     * **Team Ownership** - select a team to set the ownership of the discovered API service(s).
 Select "No Owner" to make the API service(s) only accessible by the Central Admin role.
     * **SwaggerHub Organization Owner** - owner name of an organization in SwaggerHub.
-    * **Visibility Filter** - the visibility state of the APIs on SwaggerHub.
+    * **Visibility Filter** - visibility state of the APIs on SwaggerHub.
 Not selecting anything will discover both Public and Private APIs.
-    * **Publication Filter** - the publication state of the APIs on SwaggerHub.
+    * **Publication Filter** - publication state of the APIs on SwaggerHub.
 Not selecting anything will discover both Published and UnPublished APIs.
     * **Additional Tags** - in addition to any tags found on the gateway, tags defined here will be added to all API services created from this Discovery Agent.

 ### Compliance Profile